Oil majors TotalEnergies and Chevron withdraw from Myanmar | Headlines

 Oil majors TotalEnergies and Chevron withdraw from Myanmar

-TotalEnergies did not quantify the financial impact of the withdrawal but said Myanmar represented a minor part of its revenues.
+TotalEnergies did not quantify the financial impact of the withdrawal, but said Myanmar represented a minor part of its revenue.
 "Financial considerations have never been crucial in this matter.
-Our operations in Myanmar amounted to $105 million in 2021, equivalent to less than 1% of the company's income," said a TotalEnergies spokesperson.
+Our operations in Myanmar amounted to $105 million in 2021, equivalent to less than 1% of the company's income," said the TotalEnergies spokesperson.

 Myanmar amounted to 0.6% of TotalEnergies' total oil and gas production in that period.
 A Chevron spokesperson said: "In light of circumstances in Myanmar, we have reviewed our interest in the Yadana natural gas project to enable a planned and orderly transition that will lead to an exit from the country."

-"As a non-operator with a minority interest in the project, our immediate priority remains the safety and well-being of employees, safe operations, and the supply of much-needed energy for the people of Myanmar and Thailand."
-The total was the biggest shareholder in the project with a 31.24% stake, while Chevron holds 28%.
+"As a non-operator with a minority interest in the project, our immediate priority remains the safety and well-being of employees, safe operations and the supply of much-needed energy for the people of Myanmar and Thailand."
+Total was the biggest shareholder in the project with a 31.24% stake, while Chevron holds 28%.
 PTTEP, a unit of Thai national energy company PTT, and Myanmar state-owned oil and gas group Myanmar Oil and Gas Enterprise (MOGE) hold the remainder.

 "TotalEnergies has finally taken heed of the calls of Myanmar people, local and international civil society to stop the flow of funds to the terrorist junta," said Yadanar Maung, a spokesperson for activist group Justice for Myanmar.
 "It is now essential that international governments move ahead with targeted sanctions on oil and gas to deny the junta funds from the remaining oil and gas projects."

-TotalEnergies said that before deciding to pull out of Myanmar, it had approached French authorities to consider putting in place targeted sanctions that would confine financial flows to escrow accounts without shutting down gas production.
+TotalEnergies said that before deciding to pull out of Myanmar, it had been in a dialogue with French and U.S. authorities for months to consider putting in place targeted sanctions that would confine financial flows to escrow accounts without shutting down gas production.
 "TotalEnergies has not identified any means for doing so," it said.

 TotalEnergies told Reuters the withdrawal process did not require the approval of Myanmar authorities.